John Kuraoka

 So why should we hire you?

-Because I’m already doing the job for four San Diego cultural resource management companies, and volunteering as a trained archaeological field technician in California State Parks; I love it, and want to do more of it!
-As an on-call field archaeologist in CRM, I’ve done everything from surveying on Palomar Mountain to construction monitoring downtown.
-I’ve been part of major local data recovery excavations.
-I’ve recorded sites.
-I’ve worked on projects for developers, utility companies, and the city.
-I get my logs in on time.
-I know the job.
-Just show me how you like to do things, and I’m ready to go.
+Because I’m already doing the job for six San Diego CRM companies, and volunteering as an archaeological field tech in California State Parks; I love it, and want to do more of it!
+As an on-call CRM archaeologist, I’ve done everything from surveying in the mountains to monitoring construction downtown.
+I’ve excavated units, screened soil, documented units and trenches, and recorded resources.
+I’ve written up DPR 523 forms.
+I’ve worked on City, CalTrans, MTS, and BLM rights of way.
+I’ve monitored, surveyed, and excavated for developers, utilities, and the City.
+And, I get my paperwork in on time.

 But wait, your bachelor’s degree is in, what, Communications?

 Yes, and that led me to a career in advertising, where I looked for patterns in human behavior in order to create ads that caused measurable changes in those behaviors.
 I was a practical anthropologist for years, and became an expert in material culture.
 At a certain point, though, I turned away from using cultural insights to sell stuff, and toward using those insights to explore our shared humanity.
-Which is why I returned to school and earned my associate's degree in Anthropology and a certificate (with highest honors) in Archaeology.
+That's why I returned to school and shored up my BA with an associate's degree in Anthropology and a certificate (with highest honors) in Archaeology.

 How about a field school?

-Beyond my work experience, I completed a 16-week Field Excavation course, digging, screening, recording, and cataloging finds from Rancho Peñasquitos Adobe.
-I also did a 6-week Archaeological Field Technician Volunteer training for the California State Parks, Colorado Desert District, and have done multiple field surveys.
-Professionally, I pretty much spent four solid months of 2022 excavating on several San Diego data recovery and testing projects.
-Contact Dr. Tim Gross for an assessment of my field skills: (619) 388-3260 or ggross@sdccd.org.
+I completed a 16-week Field Excavation course, digging, screening, recording, and cataloging finds from Rancho Peñasquitos Adobe.
+I also did a 6-week Archaeological Field Technician Volunteer training for the California State Parks, Colorado Desert District, and have been part of multiple field surveys.
+Professionally, I’ve worked about 180 days on archaeological testing and Phase I and II data recovery projects right here in San Diego.

 What else sets you apart?